JuliaLang/julia/doc/stdlib/collections.rst

    ..
 Docstring generated from Julia source

-   Return a new vector in binary heap order, optionally using the given ordering.
+   Returns a new vector in binary heap order, optionally using the given ordering.

 .. function:: heapify!(v, [ord])

    ..
 Docstring generated from Julia source

-   In-place :func:`heapify`.
+   In-place :func:`heapify`\ .

 .. function:: isheap(v, [ord])

    ..
 Docstring generated from Julia source

-   Return ``true`` iff an array is heap-ordered according to the given order.
+   Return ``true`` if an array is heap-ordered according to the given order.

 .. function:: heappush!(v, x, [ord])